lokesh12190/gtsrb-traffic-sign-classifier/README.md

-# Traffic Sign Recognition for ADAS using EfficientNetB0 & Weights & Biases
+# Traffic Sign Recognition and classification  for ADAS using Transfer Learning

 ## Overview